mkrause/proxy-extend/README.md

 One drawback of using a wrapper object, is that the newly annotated value now has a different interface from the original.
 That means that any consuming code will need to know about the wrapper and "unwrap" it to do anything with it.

-Another possibility is to do create a copy of the value, and set the new property on that (e.g. `{ ...someValue, status: 'ready' }`), but this has its own issues once you need to extend something more complex than a plain object (prototypes are not preserved, need to take care to preserve non-enumerable properties, doesn't work with functions or primitives, etc.)
+Another possibility is to create a copy of the value, and set the new property on that (e.g. `{ ...someValue, status: 'ready' }`), but this has its own issues once you need to extend something more complex than a plain object (prototypes are not preserved, need to take care to preserve non-enumerable properties, doesn't work with functions or primitives, etc.)

 Using [ES6 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), we can make the wrapper have the same interface as the original value, allowing us to pass the wrapped value to any consuming code without the consumer needing to know whether it has been proxied or not.